MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/migrate-a-unity-2019-project-to-openxr.md

 1. When Unity reopens, the **MRTK Project Configurator** appears.
 Take a moment to read the explanations in the window, and then select **Apply**.
 1. A dialog appears stating that Unity must be restarted for the input system to take effect.
 Select **Apply**.

-## Configuring XR Plugin Management for OpenXR
+## 6. Configure XR Plugin Management for OpenXR

 After Unity reopens again, you can set OpenXR as the runtime: